sivakumar-g-liaison/alloy-conveyor-server/README.md

 ### Service Users

-The application user should be g2_env_app_svc not the regular tomcat user and the user should have permisison to access the NFS locations and execute shell scripts for machine account directory creations.
+The application user would be default tomcat user and there is no special permissions required for conveyor server

-Conveyor Server would run with tomcat user and there is not need of special user

 ### Network Shares

-NFS Mounts for Relay
-* /data/http
-* /data/ftp (secured one and customers won't use it due to complicance)
-* /data/ftps
-* /data/sftp

-NFS Mounts for Legacy Relay
-* /data/ftp (unsecured one and customers would use it)

 LUKS Mounted Share
 * /secure/tomcat